JamesSmith2/EthMonitoring/README.md

 Multiple miners supported, only needed to install one of the local miners.

-Access token can be received and monitored from here: http://monitoring.mylifegadgets.com
+Access token can be received and monitored from here: https://ethmonitoring.com

+# Guide

+- Full guide available here: https://ethmonitoring.com/site/guide

 # Steps